yuja/qmluic/README.md

 $ qmluic preview SettingsDialog.qml
 ```

-The preview window is a separate Qt C++ application, which needs to be built
-in addition to the standard `cargo build --workspace` command.
-Use the
-top-level [CMakeLists.txt](CMakeLists.txt) to build and install the binaries
-(or run `make local` on Linux for in-place usage.)

 The previewer might not work on Windows because of the stdio use.
 Patches are
 welcome.